ntustison/Histograms/Text/stitched.md

-To support the discussion in the Introduction, we perform various experiments to showcase the effects of both MR nonlinear intensity mapping and noise on measurement bias and precision using the popular algorithms described previously, specifically:
+To support the discussion in the Introduction, we perform various experiments to showcase the effects of both MR nonlinear intensity mapping and noise on measurement bias and precision using the popular algorithms described previously, specifically linear binning [@He:2016aa], hierarchical k-means [@@Kirby:2012aa], GMM-MRF (specifically, ANTs-based Atropos tailored for the functional lung imaging domain) [@Tustison:2011aa], and a trained CNN [@Tustison:2019ac].

-* linear binning,
-* hierarchical k-means,
-* GMM-MRF, and
-* a trained U-net.

-We first demonstrate the effects of MR intensity nonlinearities on the analogical application of T1-weighted brain MR segmentation.
-This evaluation is strictly qualitative as the visual evidence and previous developmental history is overwhelmingly indicative of the need for adequate algorithmic optimization capabilities.
-We use these qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the three histogram-based algorithms.
-We then incorporate the CNN model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.
-Finally, we investigate algorithmic accuracy (i.e., bias) in the absence of ground-truth segmentations, by using a clinical diagnostic prediction approach and a study for simultaneous truth and performance level estimation (STAPLE) [@Warfield:2004aa].
+We first demonstrate the effects of MR intensity nonlinearities on the application of T1-weighted brain MR segmentation.
+This component is strictly qualitative as the visual evidence and previous developmental history is sufficiently compelling and motivates exploring in the analogical domain of hyperpolarized gas lung imaging.
+We use these qualitative results as a segue to quantifying the effects of the choice of reference cohort on the clustering parameters for the linear binning algorithm.
+We then incorporate the trained CNN model in exploring additional aspects of measurement variance based on simulating both MR noise and intensity nonlinearities.
+Finally, we investigate algorithmic accuracy (i.e., bias) in the absence of ground-truth segmentations, by using a clinical diagnostic prediction approach and employing the simultaneous truth and performance level estimation (STAPLE) [@Warfield:2004aa].

-A fair and accurate comparison between algorithms necessitates several considerations which have been outlined previously [@Tustison:2013aa].
-In designing the evaluation
-study:

-* All algorithms and evaluation scripts have been implemented using open-source tools by the first author who is also responsible for the GMM-MRF ("Atropos" in ANTs) and N4 algorithms.
-The linear binning and k-means algorithms were easily recreated using existing R tools.
-Similarly, N4, GMM-MRF, and the trained CNN approach are all available through ANTsR/ANTsRNet, ``ANTsR::n4BiasFieldCorrection``, ``ANTsRNet::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.[^2]
-* Default parameters vary slightly from the original implementations.
-For example, in [@Kirby:2012aa], five clusters

-[^2]:  Python versions are also available through ANTsPy/ANTsPyNet.

-## Image cohorts
+## Hyperpolarized gas image cohort

-A retrospective dataset was collected consisting of young healthy ($n=5$), older healthy ($n=7$), cystic fibrosis (CF) ($n=?$), idiopathic lung disease (ILD) ($n=?$), and chronic obstructive pulmonary disease ($n=?$).
+A retrospective dataset was collected consisting of young healthy ($n=10$), older healthy ($n=7$), cystic fibrosis (CF) ($n=?$), idiopathic lung disease (ILD) ($n=?$), and chronic obstructive pulmonary disease ($n=?$).
 Imaging with hyperpolarized 3He was